jakebolger/Games-Engines-Assignment-Unity/README.md

 # How it Works
 In this section the game mechanics and how the game works will be discussed and explained.
+Firstly the Start Menu will be explained.
+Then, the explore scene will be exaplined along with the pause menu.
+Finally, the Mini Game Scene will be explained. when explaininng how each secne works, the methods of creating the scenes will be outlined aswell as how they were coded.
+The techniques used to write the scripts in C#will be discussed and the different models and assets will be shown and how they were created.

+The Main Menu has three different options to choose from 'EXPLORE', 'MINI GAME', and 'QUIT'.
+The UI for the menu was created by creating a canvas object in the hierarchy and adding buttons and text to it.

 # List of Classes/Assets in the Project and whether they were made yourself or modified or if they are from a Source, with References.
 | Scripts and Assets | Source |